Use the Lexology Navigator tool compare answers in this article with those for 20+ other jurisdictions.

 - The undertakings concerned prove that the merger will also lead to improvements to the conditions of competition and that these improvements will outweigh the impediments to competition.

-- The conditions for a prohibition relate only to a so-called ‘de minimis’ market which had a total market volume of less than €15 million in the last calendar year and which has been in existence for more than five years.
+- The conditions for a prohibition relate only to a so-called ‘de minimis’ market which had a total market volume of less than €15 million in the last calendar year.
+This exception does not apply to:

 - The target is a print media company in financial distress (and certain other criteria are met).